interlock-network/threatslayer/README.md

 1. Open Chrome or compatible browser (Brave, etc.)

-1. Put browwser in dev-mode (if available)
+1. Put browser in dev-mode (if available)

 1. Go to "Manage extensions"